So, you’re trying to learn about the different types of protein powder?

 Luckily, all you need to know about me can be easily summed up, because I’m obsessed with three things:

 - Empirical Observation

-Why not?
-Because that gal, guy or person might have something like, say, incredible genes, an insane work ethic, heart-burning passion, a slew of ritualistic behaviors (likely pre-packed meals with precise macronutrient quantities), intelligent supplement use (definitely fish oil and vitamin D3), and even a bit of dumb luck.
+Why is that?
+Because sometimes you find a person who has incredible genes, an insane work ethic, a slew of ritualistic behaviors (likely pre-packed meals with precise macronutrient quantities), intelligent supplement use (definitely fish oil and vitamin D3), or perhaps a bit of dumb luck.